 In case if you’re looking for a quick solution to it, then try following straightforward tricks.
-Hope this would be helpful to resolve your iPhone Safari issue.
+Hope this will be helpful to resolve your iPhone Safari issue.

 Get More: Solution for Safari running Slow on Mac